nndeto/project-roo-client/README.md

 * User can select a listing to view further information on or select the name of the lister to be taken to a profile page for the lister
 * On the single listing show page the lister can see a carousel of pictures for that listing, additional details, and a static map with a marker of where the listing is
 * The single listing show page also has an update and delete button for the latter half of CRUD functionality
-* User can also navigate to a Add a Listing Page where they can add a listing to the site, if they're searching for a rooommate.
+* User can also navigate to a Add a Listing Page where they can add a listing to the site.
 They don't need to be logged in to add a listing
 * User can signup and login to the Roo community
-* If a User is logged in the navigation bar changes to offer them the options to logout or view their profile.
+* If a User is logged in, the navigation bar changes to offer them the options to logout or view their profile.
+* A user who has an account with the community will have a profile page that shows their profile picture, bio, and roommate preferences.
 * Users can also navigate to a Roommates page that shows all the listers with current listings.
+* When a user clicks on a roommate card on the Roommates page they are taken to a profile page for that rooommate.

 ## Planned Features
 With continued work, I'd like to create solutions for the features listed below: